vishiy/holmesgpt/docs/toolsets/azuremonitor-metrics.md

 ## Overview

 The Azure Monitor Metrics toolset enables HolmesGPT to query Azure Monitor managed Prometheus metrics for AKS cluster analysis and troubleshooting.
-This toolset automatically detects AKS cluster configuration and provides filtered access to cluster-specific metrics.
+This toolset is designed to work from external environments (such as local development machines, CI/CD pipelines, or management servers) and connects to AKS clusters remotely via Azure APIs, providing filtered access to cluster-specific metrics.

 ## Key Features